Hugh Gaitskell: Memorials

 The Gaitskell flats in Holbeck, Leeds were named after Gaitskell.
 They were demolished in 2010.

 His name appears in popular culture from time to time.
-For example Hugh Gaitskell House is the building Nicholas Lyndhurst's character, Garry Sparrow, is looking for in Goodnight Sweetheart when he first stumbles into Second World War London.
+For example, Hugh Gaitskell House is the building Nicholas Lyndhurst's character, Garry Sparrow, is looking for in Goodnight Sweetheart when he first stumbles into Second World War London.
 A tower block of that name can be found opposite Stoke Newington railway station in North London.

-Hugh Gaitskell Primary School is situated in Beeston, part of his former Leeds South constituency.
-The area is now in the Leeds Central constituency, represented by Hilary Benn.
+Hugh Gaitskell Primary School is situated in Beeston, part of his former Leeds South constituency, the area is now represented by Hilary Benn.

 In 1978, some 15 years after his death, a new housing development by Sandwell council in the Tividale area of the West Midlands was named Gaitskell Terrace.

 A portrait bust of Hugh Gaitskell was made by British sculptor Leslie Cubitt Bevis in 1964 and purchased by the National Portrait Gallery in 1967.

 Gaitskell was buried in Hampstead, and a memorial plaque to his name is prominently placed in the cloisters of New College, Oxford.